ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### amp-story-interactive-poll

-The amp-story-interactive-poll element provides a voting experience with 2-4 options displayed vertically, where all options are valid.
+The `amp-story-interactive-poll` element provides a voting experience with 2-4 options displayed vertically, where all options are valid.
 When selected, each option displays the total percentage of votes.

-Can be paired up with amp-story-interactive-results to display different categories based on the answers to polls, but can be used independently as well.
-It is encouraged to add a prompt for extra context.
+Display different categories based on user poll answers by pairing `amp-story-interactive-poll` with `amp-story-interactive-results`.
+Add a prompt for extra context.

 <amp-img src="https://github.com/mszylkowski/amphtml/raw/interactive_docs/extensions/amp-story-interactive/img/poll-raw.png" layout="intrinsic" width="400" height="450">